clearlyyy/sfml-gui/HOW_TO_CREATE_WIDGET.md

 Also recommend taking a look at ```label.hpp```, this is as simple as it gets for a widget.

-Side note, each SFWIDGET has a pointer to the main sf::RenderWindow under the name SF_WINDOW
+If you make a cool widget, make a PR and i might add it.
+I'm always happy to accept contributions to the project.